 At Albatros Travel, we are aware that our operations have an impact on many people's lives and therefore our impact on people is at the heart of our concern.
-We recognise the right of everyone to work in an environment where individual dignity is respected, and will not condone any form of discrimination or harassment.
-We had a workplace assessment of our head office in Copenhagen in 2014, where 93% of the participating employees answered that they were satisfied or very satisfied with their jobs as a whole.
-Even though that result was fine, other results showed that adjustments were needed, as the organisation had some communication problems.
-The assessment was carried out just before our CEO chose to leave the company, due to a difficult economic period.
-This was followed by extensive organisational adjustments, with redundancies and several changes in the executive management team.
-Even though we continue making adjustments we find that there has been an improvement in communications and we expect to see an increase in employee satisfaction in the next assessment.
+We recognize the right of everyone to work in an environment where individual dignity is respected, and will not condone any form of discrimination or harassment.
+Albatros has had a positive growth in the last years.
+This has had a positive influence on the company as a workplace.
+All employees have been recognized and been given some extra bonuses.